Are Countries Keeping their Paris Agreement Promises?

 It used the Asia Pacific Economic Cooperation (APEC) data to get the following information: population, historical GDP and emissions, and their business-as-usual emissions projection.

-Target reductions vary from each country relative to their 2010 emissions and the projected business as usual emissions by 2030, with some countries showing little or no reductions by 2030.
+Target reductions vary from each country relative to their 2010 emissions and the projected business-as-usual emissions by 2030, with some countries showing little or no reductions by 2030.

 The paper concludes that more analysis is needed to understand how these policies can achieve carbon emissions reductions and whether these plans are even adequate to hit the carbon emissions targets stated in their NDCs.